raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 Whether it was insights into writing constructors that worked with or without the `new` keyword, the perils of the Array Constructor, or repeated forays into iteration and its subtleties, I was pleased by the fine balance David Herman struck between familiarity and surprise.
 I felt like I knew more than half of what he wrote.
 But the other half...
 Solid gold.
 And the half I knew helped me understand the value of the half I didn't know.

 My bottom line is that *Effective JavaScript* feels like more than just a good read, it feels like a book I'll dip into again and again.
-If you're working with JavaScript and feel like you have a good grasp of the language, I recommend that you buy it, read it, and keep it as a reference work.
+If you're working with JavaScript and feel like you have a good grasp of the language, I recommend that you [buy it][buy], read it, and keep it as a reference work.

-<iframe src="http://rcm.amazon.com/e/cm?t=raganwald001-20&o=1&p=8&l=as4&ref=ss_til&fc1=000000&IS2=1&lt1=_blank&m=amazon&lc1=0000FF&bc1=000000&bg1=FFFFFF&f=ifr" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
+[buy]: http://www.amazon.com/gp/product/0321812182/ref=as_li_ss_tl?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321812182 "Buy on Amazon.com"
 ---

 Recent work: